herrerovir/herrerovir/README.md

 ## 👩‍🔬 About Me

-I'm **Virginia**, a data scientist with a background in chemical engineering — turning data into insights, models, and beautiful dashboards is my thing.
+I'm **Virginia**, a data scientist with a background in chemical engineering.
+Turning data into insights, models, and beautiful dashboards is my thing.

-- 🐍 Python enthusiast with a focus on data-driven problem solving
+- 🐍 Python enthusiast focused on solving real-world problems through data
-- 🤖 Currently leveling up in **machine learning** and **deep learning** — always learning, always building
+- 🤖 Currently leveling up in **machine learning** and **deep learning**.
+Always learning, always building
-- 🎨 Big on **data visualization** — passionate about creating visually engaging content
+- 🎨 Big on **data visualization**.
+Passionate about creating visually engaging content
-- 📚 I document everything — because good science (and good code) should be understandable and reusable
+- 📚 I document everything because good science and code should always be clear and reusable

 ## 🧰 Tech Toolbox

 Here are the tools and libraries I use regularly to explore data, build models, and tell compelling stories:

 - **Languages & Frameworks**
-`Python` · `Scikit-learn` · `Keras` · `TensorFlow` · `NumPy` · `Pandas`
+`Python` · `Scikit-learn` · `Keras` · `TensorFlow` · `PyTorch` · `NumPy` · `Pandas`

 - **Data Visualization**
 `Matplotlib` · `Seaborn` · `Power BI` · `Dashboards`